nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 To decode their binary values and visualize what's going on we need to inspect and convert each byte.

-Luckily PHP strings are deferencable just as arrays are, and each position points to a char with 1 byte size.
+Luckily PHP strings are dereferencable just as arrays are, and each position points to a char with 1 byte size.
 Here's a quick example of how chars can be accessed:

 ```php